n-alonso/practice_business-api/README.md

 Troubleshooting:
  * If you get `nodemon is not a valid command` or similar, run `npm i nodemon`.
 If the issue persists, run `sudo npm i nodemon`
+ * If the issue persists or you get similar issues with other packages, you might want to check that they are installed with `<package_name> -v` and force install with `sudo npm i <package_name>`

 ## Description